The Brockenhurst Village Trust (BVT) and Trustees

 The Board of Trustees (Company Directors) are responsible for the management of the Company/Trust, the maximum number of trustees being eleven, two nominated by the Brockenhurst Parish Council, two representing user organisations and seven nominated by members of the general public within the area of benefit.
 The powers and responsibilities of the Board are laid down in the Articles of Association which can be made available on request along with the Memorandum of Association.
 Currently the Board meets at least quarterly with the Annual General Meeting in July being held as a General Meeting open to any members or others wishing to attend.

-The Trustees are (current as of October 2019, please click on a name for further information):
+The Trustees are (current as of January 2022), please scroll down for further information):

 Following retirement in 2000, and our move to Brockenhurst, I have been Treasurer of the Hampshire branch of CPRE, and since 2014 Treasurer of the Brockenhurst Village Trust.